 Well, one key is this: you turn ordinary attendees into passionate champions of the mission.
 Not convinced?
 I outlined 5 reasons why engagement will drive almost all future church growth in this post.

 For too long, too many North American Christians have thought that sitting passively in the back row to get fed is what’s required of them, or that the main goal of finding a church is to attend one you ‘like.’

 The goal of any Christian should never be to find a church you like and sit in the back row.
 The goal should be to fully engage the mission.

 Again and again, it’s engaged Christians who advance the mission.

 Engaged people are passionate people.
-They know what the mission is.
-They serve in it.
-They live it out.
+They know what the mission is, they serve in it, and they live it out.

 They’re passionate enough about it to invite their friends.